 Many people have likened a country’s economy to that of a household: you can spend only what you have saved or borrowed.
-While it is an analogy we can all understand and appreciated, when it comes to a country’s economy, it is wrong.
+While it is an analogy we can all understand and appreciate, when it comes to a country’s economy, it is wrong.
+It is an example of a logical fallacy, or flawed argument: the fallacy of composition, specifically, paradox of thrift (Barnes 2021, Farmer 2018, Lavern 2018).

 Prime Minister Margaret Thatcher famously said: